wyTrivail/aocintegtest/README.md

 ### Run S3 Uploading

+Firstly, you may want to upload the packages to s3 for testing.

+run below command for uploading

 ````
 gradle run --args="release -t=S3Release --local-packages-dir={the path to the packages you want to upload}"
 ````

-an example for the local-package-dir:
+an example for the local-package-dir, the VERSION file contains the package version like "v0.1.10".

 ````
 local-packages